 The Good: Why You Still Want It Anyway

 All that said, gunfights are a part of the cultural landscape in movies, TV shows and video games, in and out of sci-fi.
 And to have cool laser shootouts is entertaining.
-Beyond scientific accuracy and beyond moral responsibility, sometimes what you want to see a conflict between characters or factions that has reached it’s ultimate conclusion, each side hammering down with a barrage of brilliant blaster-fire, colors and sparks flying every-which way.
+Beyond scientific accuracy and beyond moral responsibility, sometimes what you want to see is a conflict between characters or factions that has reached it’s ultimate conclusion, each side hammering down with a barrage of brilliant blaster-fire, colors and sparks flying every-which way.
 It can feel elevated above a modern gunfight, with high technology presenting high-stakes situations.
 It’s not just a celebration of the sharpshooter, but of anyone who can pick up a weapon that works to defend themselves from the world they’re in and the threats they face – and some iconic advanced technology can be seen reflected in all of those things.
 The blaster gives us what we want, or at least what we’ve come to want, regardless of whether it’s realistic or not.

 And the Weird: If You Still Really Wanted To, Here’s What You Could Do